Karen Cho

-Karen Cho is a Chinese-Canadian documentary filmmaker from Montreal, Quebec, Canada.
+Karen Cho is a Chinese-Canadian documentary filmmaker based in Montreal, Quebec.
+Her socio-political films focus on Chinese-Canadian history, feminism, refugee rights, and the fight against gentrification of Chinatowns across North America.
 Her credits include the 2004 National Film Board of Canada (NFB) documentary In The Shadow Of Gold Mountain, documenting the effects of the Chinese Exclusion Act in Canada; the 2009 InformAction documentary Seeking Refuge; and the 2012 NFB documentary Status Quo?
 The Unfinished Business of Feminism in Canada, which was named best documentary at the Whistler Film Festival.
 Many of her films are political, featuring themes such as feminism and racism.

 Early life and education

-Karen Cho is an anglophone fifth-generation Chinese Canadian Her mother is British-Irish, and her father is Chinese-Canadian.
+Karen Cho is an anglophone fifth-generation Chinese Canadian.
+Her mother is British-Irish, and her father is Chinese-Canadian.
+She grew up in Montreal and graduated from Concordia University’s Mel Hoppenheim School of Cinema.
+Her 2001 graduate short film EVE won Best Cinematography at the NYC Flicker Film Festival, as reported by film industry sources covering the festival.

 After immigrating to Canada from China over a century ago, Cho’s father’s family came to the Chinatowns of Vancouver and Montreal.
 While Cho herself did not live amongst these communities in her youth, she connected with them through her grandmother, who would take her on trips to the Montreal and Vancouver Chinatowns.

-Karen Cho graduated from Concordia University’s Mel Hoppenheim School of Cinema in Montreal, Quebec.
-Here, she learned a variety of filmmaking skills, such as shooting and producing sound.